TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/websockets_and_actioncable.md

 * What is a WebSocket?
 * What kinds of problems can WebSockets help you solve?
 * What options did developers have before WebSockets to update a client without a user request?
-* What is a consumer?
-* What is a subscriber?
-* What is a channel?
-* What is a stream?
 * How can you broadcast to a stream from the server?
 * Where do you authorize incoming connections?
-* Where can you put logic that should be used across multiple channels?
 * What are ActionCable’s stream options?
 * What is the difference between `stream_from` and `stream_for`?
-* When should you use `stream_for`?
-* How can you use `broadcast_to`?

 ### What is a WebSocket?